 Oral conscious sedation

-This type of sedation is taken before the appointment in the form of a pill.
+You will take this type of sedation before the appointment, in the form of a pill.
 We will give you a prescription to fill before the appointment with instructions on how to take it.
 Because the effects will set in before the appointment, you will need a ride to the appointment.
 Once at the office, the dentist may adjust the dosage based on your level of sedation.

 During treatment, you will remain awake and we will monitor your vitals.
 You will also experience a calming effect and may feel drowsy or tingling sensations.
 Oral sedation is painless.
 You will also need someone to drive you home from your appointment.